Jerry Schild: Career

 Throughout the 1980s, Schild consistently raced hard on various other circuits including Midgets and Sprint cars (Texas Super Sprinters) on various dirt tracks in Texas.
 Afterward, he returned to asphalt, including another trip down Victory lane at the Lubri Lon Grand Prix at Texas World Speedway in the TIDA (Texas International Driver's Association).
 Schild competed in various Late Model Stock Car events in this decade.

 In 2003, Schild won the Texas State Championship with the Texas Asphalt Modified Series, racing in Houston, Corpus Christi, San Antonio and Kyle, Texas.
-In 2004, he was 2nd in state points with several wins.
-In 2005, he ran a limited schedule and placed 6th in state points.
-In 2006, Jerry ran the Houston Modified series at Houston Motorsports Park and was the track champion in modified.
+In 2004, he was second in state points with several wins.
+In 2005, he ran a limited schedule and placed sixth in state points.
+In 2006, Schild ran the Houston Modified series at Houston Motorsports Park and was the track champion in modified.

-Jerry continued to race at Houston Motorsports Park in the NASCAR WHELEN All American Series up until he was murdered in 2012.
+Schild continued to race at Houston Motorsports Park in the NASCAR WHELEN All American Series up until he was murdered in 2012.

-He drove a d total of 1750.1 mi in the top level of American stock car racing; the equivalent of 1142 laps.
+Schild drove a total of 1750.1 mi in the top level of American stock car racing; the equivalent of 1142 laps.
 While starting in 26th place on average, Schild always improved on that by finishing in 22nd place.
-His only "top ten" finish came at the 1974 Southern 500.
+His only "top-ten" finish came at the 1974 Southern 500.

 During his NASCAR career, Schild was frugal and didn't spend much money on racing essentials.
 His philosophy centered on "pure driving talent" as opposed to having first-tier materials as found with modern teams like Hendrick Motorsports and Joe Gibbs Racing.

-In the 1974 NASCAR Winston Cup Series season, Jerry's total career earnings was confirmed at US$8,396 ($ when adjusted for inflation).
-Schild would typically compete in the #07 Chevrolet machine owned by Rush Johnson.
+In the 1974 NASCAR Winston Cup Series season, Schild's total career earnings was confirmed at US$8,396 ($ when adjusted for inflation).
+Schild would typically compete in the No. 07 Chevrolet machine owned by Rush Johnson.

 Personal life

-Jerry Schild was born and raised in Houston, Texas.
+Schild was born and raised in Houston, Texas.
 He had one daughter named Lauren, who was 23 years old at the time of his death.
 Schild's former wife, Cindy Adams, said Schild wasn't someone random.

 "Jerry just isn't somebody who just got shot and died," she said.
 She said he had once donated a kidney to his sister.
 "He was an awesome person," she added.
 "My daughter idolized her father.
 That was her rock and her rock's gone.
 "In 2009, Jerry saved his sister's life by donating one of his kidneys to her.
 She was suffering from polycystic kidney disease and her kidneys were beginning to fail.
 After losing all function in one of her kidneys she was left with 10% in the other.
 Jerry was well-liked by everyone and will be remembered for being such a kind and generous person.